Chapter 4 Gitflow and improving your use of Github

 As default, any new repository will either come with:

-- An entirely blank README (if you’re starting from scratch)
+- an entirely blank README (if you’re starting from scratch)

-- A default README (if you’re starting from a template)
+- a default README (if you’re starting from a template)

 Whatever you do please customise your README.
 README files are an essential part of your repository, and they show up on your front page for good reason.
 It’s the first place people will go to check they’re on the right repo and understand how to use the code.